eddiewng/eddiewng.github.io/_pages/about.md

 ======
 * A paper "The NTNU System at the Interspeech 2020 Non-Native Children’s Speech ASR Challenge" accepted by interspeech 2020
 * A paper "An Effective End-to-End Modeling Approach for Mispronunciation Detection" accepted by interspeech 2020
-* Awarded MOST College Student Research Creativity Award,
+* Awarded MOST College Student Research Creativity Award, only 200/3,145 are selected, based on previous scholarship performance.
 * A paper "An Effective Contextual Language Modeling Framework for Speech Summarization with Augmented Features" accepted by EUSIPCO 2020
 * MOST College Student Research Scholarship, awared by Ministry of Science and Technology, Taiwan